nicksavill/kDNA-annotation/README.md

 If the function cannot assign a label to a cassette based on this dictionary it will output a warning and list all the cassettes on any offending minicircles.
 It is up to the user to change the dictionary and re-run the function until all cassettes can be assigned a label.

 Sometimes it might be impossible to resolve all conflicts.
 This is usually because a cassette has been identified which is actually a false positive.
-In these cases the scoring vectors can be plotted for offending minicircles to help identify these false positve cassettes.
+In these cases the scoring vectors can be plotted for offending minicircles to help identify these false positive cassettes.
 List any such minicircles in the parameter `minicircles to plot`.
 For example, to plot the scoring vectors for "mO_097" do `minicircles to plot: [mO_097]` and re-run the function.

 The scoring plot shows the scores for the forward repeat (black) and the reverse repeat (red).
 Cassettes occur where these scores exceed the thresholds given as horizontal dashed lines of the same colour.
-A cassette is predicted to occur when a pair of black and red vertical lines appear together seperated by roughly 100nt.
+A cassette is predicted to occur when a pair of black and red vertical lines appear together separated by roughly 100nt.
 The gRNA score is shown as a smooth blue line and gRNAs are predicted where peaks occur above the gRNA threshold shown as a dotted blue horizontal line.
 Above the scores are horizontal orange lines indicating the predicted positions of the cassettes, and blue crosses indicate the 5' ends of predicted gRNAs.
 A false positive cassette will have a pair of vertical black and red lines but a gRNA peak below the threshold.
 False positive cassettes can be manually removed by including their minicircle name and position in the the config file parameter `cassettes to drop` like so:

     cassettes to drop:
         - [mO_097, 120]